 We do not offer severance, employment, or retention agreements to our named executive officers.
 However, to ensure that we will have the continued dedicated service of certain executives, including some of our named executive officers, notwithstanding the possibility, threat, or occurrence of a change of control, we have Change of Control Agreements.
-During fiscal year 2015, we maintained Change of Control Agreements with only Messrs.
-G. Freeman, Brewer, D. Moore, and Wigner.
-Mr. Brewer's agreement expired upon his retirement on March 31, 2015.
+During fiscal year 2016, we maintained Change of Control Agreements with only Messrs.
+G. Freeman, D. Moore, and Wigner.
 The Compensation and Governance Committee believes that the Change of Control Agreements serve the best interests of Universal Corporation and our shareholders by ensuring that if a hostile or friendly change of control is ever under consideration, our executives are able to perform their duties and responsibilities and advise the Board of Directors about the potential transaction in the best interests of shareholders, without being unduly influenced by the distracting uncertainty and risk associated with a change of control, such as fear of the economic consequences of losing their jobs as a result of a change of control.
 The terms and conditions in the Change of Control Agreements are identical for each executive officer who has such an agreement.